ddeutils/ddeutil/README.md

 [![type check: mypy](http://www.mypy-lang.org/static/mypy_badge.svg)](http://mypy-lang.org)
 [![pre-commit](https://img.shields.io/badge/pre--commit-enabled-brightgreen?logo=pre-commit&logoColor=white)](https://github.com/pre-commit/pre-commit)

-A **Core Data Utility** package, this package implements the data utility functions and objects.
+A **Core Utility** package that implements the data utility functions and objects.

 I was created this package base on sub-package namespace, `ddeutil` (This feature use for independent installation).
 This package able to extend with